 This custom was broadly accepted in many Chassidic communities (Hungary, Galicia, Romania).
 In those communities where mitnagdim (non-Chassidic) were dominant (Lithuania, Germany), it was almost considered a mitzvah to eat gebrouchts food in order to make the point that it was permissible.

 *Traditionally, one follows the customs of the paternal line.
 For example, if a Russian woman marries a German man, she follows his “Yekke” customs, as do the children.
-Those who cannot trace back their lineage to know their family customs should follow the customs of the community in which they live and/or consult their rabbi.
+Those who cannot trace back their lineage to know their family customs should consult their rabbi.

 This Treat was last posted on March 21, 2013.